david-streamlio/microk8s-install/README.md

 This must be done after the default storage class is changed to ensure that the registry uses a PV created from the ssd-raid pool vs. the root partition.
-It is also important to perform this step **BEFORE** you install any software on microk8s that requires an image download, e.g. `microk8s install cert-manager`, otherwise there won't be a place to store the images that are downloaded from the internet and the installation will hang.
+It is also important to perform this step **BEFORE** you install any software on microk8s that requires an image download, e.g. `microk8s enable cert-manager`, otherwise there won't be a place to store the images that are downloaded from the internet and the installation will hang.

 ```